nuriel77/iri-playbook/docs/appendix.rst

 By having a "valid" certificate for your server (signed by a trusted authority), you will get the green lock next to the URL in the browser, indicating that your connection is secure.

-Your connection will still be encrypted if you opt for a self-signed certificate.
-It is just so that the browser cannot verify who signed it.
+Your connection will also be encrypted if you opt for a self-signed certificate.
+However, the browser cannot verify who signed the certificate and will report a certificate error (in most cases you can just accept it as an exception and proceed).

 Here is a great tutorial on how to add HTTPS to your **nginx**, choose nginx and the OS version you are using (Ubuntu/CentOS):